espressif/esp-flash-drivers/esp_flash_nor/README.md

-# esp-flash-drivers
+# NOR Flash drivers for ESP-IDF

-This is the repository for 3rd party flash drivers and maintained by Espressif.
+This component provides some 3rd party NOR flash drivers for ESP-IDF esp_flash driver.

 Please be aware of: